 - You should make decision on your area of specialization and options on completing the MSEE program (by project, thesis, or exam only).
 The detailed information can be obtained at https://ee.sjsu.edu/content/graduation-requirements-0

 - You must fill out and submit the Plan of Study form to the EE Department office.
-The form can be downloaded at https://ee.sjsu.edu/content/Graduate%20Forms
+The form can be submitted online https://ee.sjsu.edu/content/Graduate%20Forms

 - If you are admitted as "Conditional Classified" student, you may apply to change your status to "Classified" (if you want to apply for university jobs and/or internship) at the end of your first semester if you passed 2 core courses with grades B or better.
 The "Change of Classification in Master's Program" form is at http://www.sjsu.edu/gape/forms/.
 Note that you must complete the requirements of being "Classified" student before applying for advance candidacy.

 The MSEE degree in requires a minimum of 30 units of graduate-level course work plus the completion of the Graduate Writing Assessment Requirement (GWAR).
 Detailed information can be found at EE Graduate Program website at https://ee.sjsu.edu/content/graduation-requirements-0

 I am admitted as classified student.
 Do I still need to complete 2 core courses?